shaizei/prettier-config/README.md

 # @shaizei/prettier-config

-This package includes the shareable Prettier configuration used by the applications created with @shaizei/cli.
+This package contains shareable Prettier configuration used by the applications created with @shaizei/cli.

 ## Installation